Property Settlement

 How The Court divides property

-1. The total of your assets and liabilities are assessed.
+1. Identification of your assets and liabilities and their value are determined.

-3. Your contribution to the property, before, during or after the relationship will be determined.
+3. Assessment of your contribution to the property, before, during or after the relationship.

 4. Importantly, the Court decides if and where there should be any adjustments in your favour, for one or both of you.
 Factors considered include caring for your children, your earning potential, health condition and age.